-Knockma Hill walking trail is a looped trail just outside Galway city.
+Knockma Hill walk is a looped trail just outside Galway city.
 At the summit, you will see panoramic views across the surrounding area.
 In addition, while getting there, you will traipse through gorgeous native Irish woodland.
 All the while surrounded by legend.
 Interested in trying out Knockma Hill Walking Trail?
 Keep reading!

 Where is Knockma Hill?
 Woods and Walking Trail in Galway

 Knockma Hill and walking Trail is just 30 Km from Galway city and takes about 40 minutes by car.
 Tuam is just 13 minutes away, so from that area, it is just 13 minutes drive.

 Knockma Hill has a pretty mysterious and interesting history.

 Firstly, you may have heard of Queen Maeve.
 If not, she was the queen of Connaught.
 So, Maeve is supposedly buried at the top of Knocknarea Hill in Sligo.
 BUT don’t say that to a Galwegian.
 Because some claim that Maeve is buried at the summit of Knockma Hill.